 ***for annual revenue between PLN 60,000 and PLN 300,000

 On the whole, junior specialists prefer a contract of employment that allows them to focus on gaining experience instead of managing their taxes.
-Middle and senior specialists can already offer a range of services and thus tend to register as sole proprietors, signing a B2B contract that allows paying taxes at a lower effective rate.
+Middle and senior specialists can already offer a range of services and thus tend to register as sole traders, signing an Umowa Zlecenia that allows paying Polish B2B taxes at a lower effective rate.

 Consider Alcor BPO As Your Trusted IT Recruitment Provider in Poland

-At first glance, taxes in Poland are baffling and complicated, but you can sort them out, provided you have legal help or ample time to read through the requirements and calculate all possible outcomes.
+At first glance, taxation of programmers in Poland is baffling and complicated, but you can sort it out, provided you have legal help or ample time to read through the requirements and calculate all possible outcomes.
 On the other hand, if your goal is to build a dedicated development team in Poland within the short term, finding a trusted recruitment service provider is recommended.
-Not only will they ensure that you find experienced specialists with relevant skill sets, but they will also consult you on all legal tips and tricks.
+Not only will they ensure that you find an experienced IT workforce with relevant skill sets, but they will also consult you on all legal tips and tricks in the IT world, including taxes in the US vs Europe.

 Alcor is an international recruitment service provider specializing in offshoring software developers and team augmentation in Poland, as well as other countries in Eastern Europe.
 Our expertise covers tech recruitment from talent search to employment, plus employer branding, and various consultations on recruitment process outsourcing in Eastern Europe.